tpvasconcelos/tpvasconcelos.io/_pages/projects.md

 - **[mdsea](https://github.com/TPVasconcelos/mdsea)** -
-    `mdsea` is a stand-alone Python molecular dynamics library equipped with a flexible simulation engine and multiple analysis tools, including beautiful integrated visualisation in 1, 2, and 3 dimensions.
+    `mdsea` is a stand-alone Python molecular dynamics library equipped with a flexible simulation engine and multiple analysis tools, including integrated beautiful visualization in 1, 2, and 3 dimensions.
 Head over to [mdsea's repo](https://github.com/TPVasconcelos/mdsea)
     to check out some of the examples and learn more about my project.